myGlitches/dashboard_frontend/README.md

 4. **Student Deletion:** Click the delete icon to view the student details in the modal.
 Reconfirm your deletion and click on remove.

-5. ***Checkout:*** When you're ready to purchase, proceed to the checkout page.
-Fill in the necessary information and click the "Place Order" button.

-6. ***Payment:*** This is a generic project, so it doesn't handle real payments.
-You can simulate the payment process based on your needs.

-7. ***Order Confirmation:*** After completing the checkout process, you will receive an order confirmation.